TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 <a id= p2psetup> </a>
 ### Configuring SSL Encryption for P2P
-In addition to using SSL for client-server connections, you can optionally configure SnappyData members to use SSL encryption and authorization for peer-to-peer(P2P) connections in the distributed system.
+In addition to using SSL for client-server connections, you can optionally configure TIBCO ComputeDB members to use SSL encryption and authorization for peer-to-peer(P2P) connections in the distributed system.

-Peer SSL configuration is managed using `javax.net.ssl` system properties and the following SnappyData boot properties:
+Peer SSL configuration is managed using `javax.net.ssl` system properties and the following TIBCO ComputeDB boot properties:

 *	[ssl-enabled](../reference/configuration_parameters/ssl_enabled.md)
 *	[ssl-protocols](../reference/configuration_parameters/ssl_protocols.md)
 *	[ssl-ciphers](../reference/configuration_parameters/ssl_ciphers.md)
 *	[ssl-require-authentication](../reference/configuration_parameters/ssl_require_auth.md)

-The following sections provide an example of P2P connections encryption that demonstrates the configuration and startup of SnappyData members with SSL encryption.
+The following sections provide an example of P2P connections encryption that demonstrates the configuration and startup of TIBCO ComputeDB members with SSL encryption.

 #### Requirements

-To configure SSL for SnappyData peer connections:
+To configure SSL for TIBCO ComputeDB peer connections:

-*	Configure SSL keypairs and certificates as needed for each SnappyData member.
+*	Configure SSL keypairs and certificates as needed for each TIBCO ComputeDB member.
 Refer to the following example.
-*	Ensure that all SnappyData members use the same SSL boot parameters at startup.
+*	Ensure that all TIBCO ComputeDB members use the same SSL boot parameters at startup.

 #### Provider-Specific Configuration Files
 This example uses keystores created by the Java keytool application to provide the proper credentials to the provider.